Benjamin Franklin once said, “Nothing is certain except death and taxes.”

 Whether you’re studying for your degree, working at your first job, or even about to retire, tax filing is an inevitable part of life here in Canada.

 If you are filing for the first time – or just need a refresher – this tax-filing process can be a little confusing, but it remains a valuable lesson in financial planning, which will benefit you for years to come.

 It is due to that uncertainty, that your tax experts at TurboTax have provided the Top 5 Tips for First Time Canadian Tax Filers.

 1. Get Organized

 Have all of your information available and this includes your T4 statements from your employer, and all other income statements and tax slips sent to you by anyone else.
 Also, make sure to have receipts, charitable donation slips, and whatever else you might think you need for reporting your income and claiming deductions.

-While preparing your records, assuming that you are not using QuickBooks which does that for you, it’s a great idea to have them all organized by category which will help you enter the information quicker into TurboTax.
+While preparing your business records, assuming that you are not using QuickBooks which does that for you, it’s a great idea to have them all organized by category which will help you enter the information quicker onto your T2125 in TurboTax.

 To help, we have provided a checklist to help you identify what documents you should be gathering at tax time.